 And the Swedes: I like the kooky combination of the resurrected Henrik Larsson and the genius of Ibrahimovic.
 And, well, then there’s this:

 So from whichever way you look it, be it ethical leanings, interesting football or base objectification of their female supporters, Sweden wins!
-(I hope you enjoyed the deterioration of the criteria used to make the decision)
+(Despite their slim chances of making it all the way to the final)

 And how about you: if you don’t have a native team at Euro 2008, who are you supporting, and how did you choose?